mcmonkeyprojects/DenizenModels/README.md

 ### Script Usage

-Documented in the header of the `dmodels.dsc` script.
+Documented in the header of the `dmodels_main.dsc` script.

 ### Status

-Initial beta release.
+Secondary beta release.
 Functions for testing purposes, but not the most user friendly.
 A lot more is planned for this.
+Some things are currently being changed around from what they were in the prior beta.

 ### Licensing pre-note: